 1 | Keep Your Camera Out

 This is why this is number one of my travel photography tips – when you are travelling, you can’t take any pictures when your camera is in your bag.
-The only time mine is usually away is when I’m passing through Customs!
-You just never know what you are going to see!
+Mine is usually away only when I’m passing through Customs!
+You never know what you are going to see!
 Not only that, but it also gives me a little extra space for other stuff in my bag.

 2 | Understand How Your Camera Works

-Number two of my travel photography tips is to understand how your camera works.
-Once you understand how your camera works, you know what you need to do to achieve what you want to.
-Do you want a shallow depth of field or do you want to freeze the action?
+Number two of my travel photography tips is understanding how your camera works.
+Once you understand how your camera works, you know what to do to achieve what you want.
+Do you want a shallow depth of field, or do you want to freeze the action?
 Understanding how your camera works doesn’t mean shooting in manual mode.

 3 | Shoot an Auto Mode

-This sounds contradictory to the above but hear me out.
+This sounds contradictory to the above, but hear me out.
 We pay a lot of money for cameras and equipment.
-Someone once told me my “high-end DSLR was like a Ferrari and it should be used like it was intended.”
-It’s full of technology, so let it do the work, after all, you’ve paid for it.
-Shooting manual because you think it makes you a better photographer is, in my opinion, madness.
+Someone once told me my “high-end DSLR was like a Ferrari, and it should be used like it was intended.”
+It’s full of technology, so let it do the work; after all, you’ve paid for it.
+Shooting in manual mode because you think it makes you a better photographer is, in my opinion, madness.
 There is a place for manual, but it’s not in my everyday travel world.

-Combine auto modes with mirrorless technology and photography becomes effortless.
+Combine auto modes with mirrorless technology, and photography becomes effortless.
 Less effort, more fun, no?
-Understand how your camera works and how each mode operates, such as understanding that aperture priority will let you pick the aperture and it will pick the shutter speed (and ISO, if you have auto ISO set).
+Understand how your camera works and how each mode operates, such as understanding that aperture priority will let you pick the aperture.
+It will determine the shutter speed (and ISO, if you have auto ISO set).
 Let the camera do the work for you, not the other way around.

 4 | Travel Light

-I learned this on my very first foreign solo weekend break to Paris.
-I took a full DSLR kit.
-Coupled with Converse All-Stars and walking miles and miles every day, I can tell you that was a bad decision!
+I learned this on my very first foreign solo weekend break in Paris.
+I took a complete DSLR kit.
+Coupled with Converse All-Stars and walking miles and miles every day, I can tell you that was a wrong decision!
 My feet have never been in such pain.
 The kit alone weighed almost 1/6th of me!
 When you travel, take what you know you need, not what you think you need.
-Over the years I have become very efficient in what I carry when I travel.
+Over the years, I have become very efficient in what I carry when I travel.

-I used to have the mentality of better to be looking at it than looking for it but that never really served me well because I have to carry everything myself, which isn’t always fun.
+I used to have the mentality of better looking at it than looking for it, but that never served me well because I had to carry everything myself, which isn’t always fun.
 I’m small and don’t like heavy stuff.
 So, I figured out what I used the most and ditched what I didn’t use as much.
 Take the leap – you won’t regret it.

 I’ve seen photographers with their kit fully laden with endless amounts of batteries, memory cards, filters, and lenses…do they think they are going to use all this stuff?
 I rarely take a battery charger with me now.
 A few batteries, my core kit is all I pack.
 I don’t even carry spare cards.
-I have two in the camera and that’s it.
+I have two in the camera, and that’s it.
 When was the last time one failed?
-I’ve never had a card fail me in ten years as a photographer.
-That’s not to say it won’t one day but I am willing to take the risk, based on experience, and I can’t regret a decision based on that.
+As a photographer, I’ve never had a card fail me in ten years.
+That’s not to say it won’t happen one day, but I am willing to take the risk based on experience, and I can’t regret a decision based on that.

 5 | Do Your Research

 Number 5 of my travel photography tips is to do your research.
 This will help you maximise your time by knowing where you want to go and what you want to shoot while you travel.
-We all know of ‘tourist hotspots’ and the same goes for photogenic places.
-Search Google or Instagram and I’m sure you’ll see patterns emerging on what’s worth photographing wherever you’re travelling to.
-This is something I do before and during travel – you never know what you’ll find.
-Don’t just rely on this research though.
+We all know of ‘tourist hotspots’; the same goes for photogenic places.
+Search Google or Instagram, and you’ll see patterns emerging on what’s worth photographing wherever you travel.
+I do this before and during travel – you never know what you’ll find.
+Don’t just rely on this research, though.
 Stick to number 10 of my travel photography tips to find those hidden gems…

 6 | Learn Some Compositional Techniques

 Next up on our travel photography tips list is composition.
 So, what is composition?
-When related to photography, by definition it means “…arrangement of parts of a picture etc.” The absolute number 1 rule you need to learn is to fill the frame.
+When related to photography, it means “…arrangement of parts of a picture.”
+You need to learn the absolute number 1 rule to fill the frame.
 This is probably the most common problem I see.
-What are you trying to photograph and is the other stuff in the frame relevant?
-Sometimes, negative space is useful and aids composition, but a lot of the time it’s because the photographer doesn’t know what to do with the subject or what should be in the frame.
+What are you trying to photograph, and is the other stuff in the frame relevant?
+Sometimes, negative space is valuable and aids composition, but it’s usually because the photographer doesn’t know what to do with the subject or what should be in the frame.

-There is a ton of information on the internet relating to compositional techniques, so have a Google to see what you can find.
+There is a ton of information on the internet about compositional techniques, and we’ve put together a list of the 10 best photography composition techniques to help get you started.
 In the meantime, here’s a list of some basic techniques to get you started or improve your composition for your travel pictures, with some examples below: